romansinkus/Personal_Budget_Manager/README.md

 - *As a user*, I want to be able to increase the limit of a budget section.
 - *As a user*, I want to be able to decrease the limit of a budget section.
 - *As a user*, I want to be able to print out all the budget sections.

+**Phase 2 User Stories**
+- *As a user*, I want to be able to be able to save my budget profile to file
+- *As a user*, I want to be able to load my budget profile from file